-Pixel didn't increase in system image size (it merely divided the space across two partitions).
-So no, factory flashing time did not grow.
+No. Pixel didn't increase in system image size (it merely divided the space across two partitions).

 Yes.
-If you've actually used a device and taken an OTA and then perform a
+If you've actually used a device, taken an OTA, and performed a factory

-data reset, the first reboot will be slower than it would otherwise be
+data reset, the first reboot will be slower than it would otherwise be (1m40s vs

 /data.
 That's the trade-off.